barrettotte/Pokemon-Teams/README.md

 * Simple Python backend (Flask) with local Postgres DB on Pi

 This was made to mess around with VueJS and is obviously not a production level application.
 For sake of simplicity, this runs locally for a single user.
+I did not deploy it anywhere, but I took a couple screenshots so I could remember what it looked like myself.

 I also got kind of bored of the project towards the end.
 So, I cut some stuff out...see below.